flatironinstitute/nemos/docs/quickstart.md

   - navigation
 ---

+NeMoS is a neural modeling software package designed to model neural spiking activity and other time-series data.

 At its core, NeMoS consists of two primary modules: the __`basis`__ and the __`glm`__ module.

 The `basis` module focuses on designing model features (inputs) for the GLM.
 It includes a suite of composable feature